Flood-warning-services/lop/README.md

 * username: lop
 * password: lop

-Updates to the master branch of the LOP GitHUb repo will be automatically deployed to Heroku.
+Updates to the main branch of the LOP GitHub repo will be automatically deployed to Heroku.